For Readers/Parents

 Drug Content

 Any alcohol or drug references or abuse will be summarized in this category.
-I also try to specify whether the characters experienced consequences for their actions and whether main characters participated or witnessed drug or alcohol abuse.
+I also try to specify whether the characters experienced consequences for their actions and whether the main characters participated in or witnessed drug or alcohol abuse.

 Comments are closed.